Emotional Resilience for Parents and Carers

 Counselling for Social Change

-This usually low-cost counselling service is offering free 30 minute drop-in online or phone sessions with trained counsellors.
+This usually low-cost counselling service is offering free 30 minute drop-in sessions.
+These are online or via telephone with trained counsellors.

 Calls may be recorded for monitoring or training purposes.